madhavsikka/dash/README.md

 1. Download zipped chrome extension from the latest GitHub release.
 2. Load unpacked extension in chrome://extensions.
 3. Go to the Chat UI using the extension icon in extensions dropdown.
+4. You can now start chatting!
+The model will be downloaded (only once) when the first message is sent.
+It may take a few minutes.